owainow/ml-on-aca/README.md

 # Deploy a Machine Learning model on Azure Container Apps
 A demo/workshop created to assist in deploying containerised ML workloads onto Azure Container Apps.

+This walkthrough is accompanied by a blog post which can be found here:

 ## Pre-Req's
 First clone the repository into your working directory.